2025 Tire Emissions Research Conference Program

 Measuring Emissions: Methods, Standards, and Real-World Insights

-Room: Samberg Salon
+Room: Samberg Salon MI

-Moderators: Stephan Wagner and Florian Breider
+Moderators: Elisabeth Rodland and Florian Breider

 1. Non-Exhaust Emissions from Tire-Road Contact: Emission Dynamics, Physico-Chemical Properties, Environmental Fate and Health Effects